History of the United Kingdom: COVID-19 pandemic

-Though later reporting indicated that there may have been some cases dating from late 2019, COVID-19 was confirmed to be spreading in the UK by the end of January 2020 with the first confirmed deaths in March.
-The country was initially relatively slow in implementing restrictions.
-Subsequent epidemiological analysis showed that over 1000 lineages of SARS-CoV-2 entered the UK in early 2020 from international travellers, mostly from outbreaks elsewhere in Europe, leading to numerous clusters that overwhelmed contact tracing efforts.
-A legally enforced Stay at Home Order, or lockdown, was introduced on 23 March.
-Restrictions were steadily eased across the UK in late spring and early summer that year.
-The UK's epidemic in early 2020 was at the time one of the largest and deadliest worldwide.
+COVID was confirmed to be spreading in the UK by the end of January 2020 with the first confirmed deaths in March.
+The country was initially slow in implementing restrictions.
+Subsequent epidemiological analysis showed that over 1000 lineages of SARS-CoV-2 entered the UK in early 2020 from international travellers, mostly from outbreaks elsewhere in Europe.
+A legally enforced lockdown was introduced on 23 March.
+Restrictions were eased in late spring.
+The UK's epidemic in early 2020 was one of the largest and deadliest worldwide.

-By the Autumn, COVID-19 cases were again rising.
-This led to the creation of new regulations along with the introduction of the concept of a local lockdown, a variance in restrictions in a more specific geographic location than the four nations of the UK.
+By the Autumn, cases were again rising.
+This led to the creation of new regulations along with local lockdowns, in more specific geographic locations than the four nations of the UK.
 Lockdowns took place in Wales, England and Northern Ireland later that season.
-A new variant of the virus is thought to have originated in Kent around September 2020.
-Once restrictions were lifted, the novel variant rapidly spread across the UK.
-Its increased transmissibility contributed to a continued increase in daily infections.
+Once restrictions were lifted, a novel variant rapidly spread across the UK.
 The NHS had come under severe strain by late December.
-This led to a tightening of restrictions across the UK.
+This led to a tightening of restrictions.

-The first COVID-19 vaccine was approved and began its rollout in the UK in early December, 15 million vaccine doses had been given to predominantly those most vulnerable to the virus by mid-February.
-6 months later more than 75% of adults in the UK were fully vaccinated against COVID-19.
-Restrictions began to ease from late February onwards and almost all had ended in Great Britain by August.
-A third wave of daily infections began in July 2021 due to the arrival and rapid spread of the highly transmissible SARS-CoV-2 Delta variant.
-However, mass vaccination continued to keep deaths and hospitalisations at much lower levels than in previous waves.
-During the ongoing third COVID wave, in the light of highly transmissible Omicron variant, the U.K. was also the acclaim of a new hybrid strain, Deltacron variant, which pre-dominates the country until April 2022 as ahead of endemic phase alongside Ireland, Finland, Cyprus, Slovenia, Croatia, and among others.
+The first vaccine was approved and began its rollout in the UK in December 2020.
+15 million vaccine doses had been given to predominantly those most vulnerable by mid-February.
+6 months later more than 75% of adults in the UK were fully vaccinated against COVID.
+Restrictions began to ease from late February and almost all had ended in Britain by August.
+Mass vaccination continued to keep deaths and hospitalisations at much lower levels than earlier waves.